msendawula/AppProject1/README.md

 * Install Pymongo
 * Install MongoDB
 * Install application capable of reading CSVs
-* You can then run the code in your preferred code editor
+* You can then run the code in your preferred Code Editor

 ## Usage
 * Open your Code Editor